Aros69/RobinDonnay/hobbies.md

 It's a must read for every programmer who care about the quality of his job.
 Chapter are perfectly sized to be read in public transport so there is no excuses.

 Some chapter are more important in my point of view.
-Here is my tier list of chapters I liked (yes there are many chapters) :
+Here is my tier list of chapters I liked:
 - S Tier (Usefull even for none developer)
-    - Chapter 3.
-Ask, "What Would the User Do?"
+    - 3 - Ask, "What Would the User Do?"
 (You Are Not the User)
-    - Chapter 18.
-Continuous Learning
+    - 18 - Continuous Learning
-    - Chapter 22.
-Do Lots of Deliberate Practice
+    - 22 - Do Lots of Deliberate Practice
-    - Chapter 29.
-Don't Rely on "Magic Happens Here"
+    - 29 - Don't Rely on "Magic Happens Here"
-    - Chapter 37.
-Hard Work Does Not Pay Off
+    - 37 - Hard Work Does Not Pay Off
-    - Chapter 50.
-Learn to Estimate
+    - 50 - Learn to Estimate
-    - Chapter 67.
-The Professional Programmer
+    - 67 - The Professional Programmer
-    - Chapter 69.
-Put the Mouse Down and Step Away from the Keyboard
+    - 69 - Put the Mouse Down and Step Away from the Keyboard
-    - Chapter 77.
-Start from Yes
+    - 77 - Start from Yes
-    - Chapter 87.
-Ubuntu Coding for Your Friends
+    - 87 - Ubuntu Coding for Your Friends
-    - Chapter 97.
-Your Customers Do Not Mean What They Say
+    - 97 - Your Customers Do Not Mean What They Say
 - A Tier (Philosphy to become a better developer)
-    - Chapter 24.
-Don't Be Afraid to Break Things
+    - 24 - Don't Be Afraid to Break Things
-    - Chapter 58.
-A Message to the Future
+    - 58 - A Message to the Future
-    - Chapter 70.
-Read Code
+    - 70 - Read Code
-    - Chapter 72.
-Reinvet the Wheel Often
+    - 72 - Reinvet the Wheel Often
-    - Chapter 83.
-Testing Is the Engineering Rigor of Software Development
+    - 83 - Testing Is the Engineering Rigor of Software Development
-    - Chapter 86.
-Two Wrongs Can Make a Right (and Are Difficult to Fix)
+    - 86 - Two Wrongs Can Make a Right (and Are Difficult to Fix)
-    - Chapter 93.
-Write Code As If You Had to Support It for the Rest of Your Life
+    - 93 - Write Code As If You Had to Support It for the Rest of Your Life
-    - Chapter 96.
-You Gotta Care About the Code
+    - 96 - You Gotta Care About the Code
 - B Tier (Good practices)
-    - Chapter 5.
-Beauty Is in Simplicity
+    - 5 - Beauty Is in Simplicity
-    - Chapter 15.
-Coding With Reason
+    - 15 - Coding With Reason
-    - Chapter 20.
-Deploy Early and Often
+    - 20 - Deploy Early and Often
-    - Chapter 30.
-Don't Repeat Yourself
+    - 30 - Don't Repeat Yourself
-    - Chapter 42.
-Keep the Build Clean
+    - 42 - Keep the Build Clean
-    - Chapter 65.
-Prefer Domain-Specific Types to Primitive Types
+    - 65 - Prefer Domain-Specific Types to Primitive Types
-    - Chapter 73.
-Resist the Temptation of the Singleton Pattern
+    - 73 - Resist the Temptation of the Singleton Pattern
-    - Chapter 76.
-The Single Responsibility Principle
+    - 76 - The Single Responsibility Principle
-    - Chapter 90.
-Verbose Logging Will Disturb Your Sleep
+    - 90 - Verbose Logging Will Disturb Your Sleep
 - C Tier (Cool to read for me)
-    - Chapter 33.
-Floating-point Numbers Aren't Real
+    - 33 - Floating-point Numbers Aren't Real
-    - Chapter 40.
-Install Me
+    - 40 - Install Me
-    - Chapter 47.
-Know Your Next Commit
+    - 47 - Know Your Next Commit
-    - Chapter 51.
-Learn to Say, "Hello, World"
+    - 51 - Learn to Say, "Hello, World"
-    - Chapter 52.
-Let Your Project Speak for Itself
+    - 52 - Let Your Project Speak for Itself
-    - Chapter 54.
-The Longevity of Interim Solutions
+    - 54 - The Longevity of Interim Solutions
-    - Chapter 62.
-Only the Code Tells the Truth
+    - 62 - Only the Code Tells the Truth
-    - Chapter 71.
-Read the Humanities
+    - 71 - Read the Humanities
-    - Chapter 78.
-Step Back and Automate, Automate, Automate
+    - 78 - Step Back and Automate, Automate, Automate

 <!---